samselikoff/samselikoff.com/_posts/2015-12-08-lowest-common-ancestor.md

 The solution to this problem is to *pull the state out of the UI hierarchy*.
 The idea here is that, while `isOpen` in our earlier example corresponded directly to a particular onscreen UI element (whether the panel was open), `currentUser` does not.
 So, it doesn't really make sense for `<app>` (or any other UI element) to "own" `currentUser`.

-In Ember, we can use a Service to solve this problem.
+In Ember, we can use a Service to solve this problem (in React, you might use a Flux store).
 A Service is a long-lived data container that exists independent of the UI tree.
 After we set it up, components can use *dependency injection* to ask for the data in the Service.
 Importantly, their parent components are none the wiser.

 ```js
 // app/services/current-user.js